 CIRCLE MEMBER

-Mark is a leadership, team & resilience expert with vast experience navigating turbulent waters.
-In his professional sailing career he competed and sailed over 80,000 miles across the worlds’ oceans, notably leading a diverse amateur in the BT Global Challenge, dubbed ‘the worlds’ toughest around-the-world yacht race’.
+Mark is a leadership, team & resilience expert with vast experience navigating turbulent waters in both business and in sport.
+In his professional sailing career he's competed and sailed over 80,000 miles across the worlds’ oceans, notably leading a diverse amateur team to success in the BT Global Challenge, dubbed “the worlds’ toughest around-the-world yacht race”.

-Mark draws on 20+ years of working with the worlds’ greatest organisations, helping reshape their cultures and improve their leadership & team resilience to deliver better, faster & more sustainably, especially in times of disruption & change.
+And in his business career he has over 25 years of experience working with some of the worlds’ greatest organisations, helping to reshape their cultures and improve their leadership & team resilience to deliver better, faster & more sustainably, especially in times of disruption & change.

 CIRCLE MEMBER